fmuni/filteredTFM/README.md

 Copyright Notice
 ------------------

-- Copyright 2017 - Graz University of Technology (F. Municchi, S. Radl).
+- Copyright 2017 - Graz University of Technology (Federico Municchi and Stefan Radl).

 All rights reserved.